nordic-institute/X-Road/doc/Manuals/ug-sigdoc_x-road_signed_document_download_and_verification_manual.md

     Loading configuration from verificationconf/...
     Verifying ASiC container "abc12345-request-1ab2c3d4f5.asice" ...
     Verification failed: Certificate is not issued by approved certification service provider.

+    Would you like to extract the signed files? (y/n) y Created file message.xml
+    Files successfully extracted.

+In case of verification failure, the asicverifier tool will optionally extract the signed files to the working directory.

+Notice that when `messagelog.soap-body-logging` property is set to `false`, the verification always fails with the error message:

+    Verification failed: Signature is not valid

 ### 3.2 Verification Configuration